camposfa/plhdbR/README.md

     install.packages("devtools")
 ```

-Then, you can install the latest development version from github:
+Then, you can install the latest development version of `plhdbR` from github:

 ``` r
   library(devtools)
   devtools::install_github("camposfa/plhdbR")
 ```

-After you have installed the package once, you can load it in the future using:
+After you have installed the package once, you can simply load it in the future using:

 ``` r
   library(plhdbR)
 ```

 This package makes heavy use of the data manipulation packages [stringr](http://cran.r-project.org/package=stringr), [lubridate](http://cran.r-project.org/package=lubridate), [tidyr](http://cran.r-project.org/package=tidyr), and [dplyr](http://cran.r-project.org/package=dplyr).
-If not already installed, `plhdbR` will install and load these packages automatically.
-It also provides a convenient wrapper to load them all in one fell swoop:
+If not already installed, `plhdbR` will install these packages automatically.
+It also provides a convenient function to load them all into your R session, if you want to use them for other tasks:

 ``` r
   load_plhdb_packages()